Endwell (band): Consequences (2009)

 Endwell released their second studio album Consequences in April 2009 through Mediaskare Records.

 Punishment (2011–present)

 On April 26, 2011, Endwell released their second album on Mediaskare records titled Punishment.
 They claimed to have taken a black metal influence and mixed it in with their already hardcore sound.
 Produced by band members Danny Pupplo & Sean Murphy, the record was tracked at Undercity Recording in North Hollywood, California between July 28 and August 26.
 It was mixed by Steve Evetts (Hatebreed, Every Time I Die, The Dillinger Escape Plan, Poison the Well) and mastered by Alan Douches.

-After their last European tour, Matt Rogers left Endwell and joined Deez Nuts, where as members Mike Sciulara and Pieter VanDenBerg departed and became permanent members of This Is Hell, leaving the band with the two core members, vocalist Sean Murphy and guitarist Danny Pupplo.
+After their last European tour, Matt Rogers left Endwell and joined Deez Nuts, whereas members Mike Sciulara and Pieter VanDenBerg departed and became permanent members of This Is Hell, leaving the band with the two core members, vocalist Sean Murphy and guitarist Danny Pupplo.